douggilliland/FPGA_Cards/zrTech_V2_C4E6_Card/VGA-FPGA-SDRAM-master (pyrohaz)/README.md

 # VGA-FPGA-SDRAM (pyrohaze)

-VGA and SDRAM on the zrTech card by PyroHaze
+VGA and SDRAM on the zrTech card by PyroHaz

 From: https://github.com/pyrohaz/VGA-FPGA-SDRAM/blob/master/sdramctrl.vhd